JSolaC/Solaetal2025-Stability/README.md

 ## Package Version Compatibility

-Please note that all analyses were performed using R package versions from **2020**.
-Incompatibilities may arise if using newer versions of certain packages (e.g., `nlme`, `piecewiseSEM`; see Github Issue #763).
-We recommend installing older versions of packages using the `remotes`, `renv` or `checkpoint` package to manage package versions and recreate the original analysis environment.
+Please note that all analyses were originally conducted using R package versions from 2020.
+Running the code with newer package versions may lead to errors or incompatibilities, particularly with packages such as nlme and piecewiseSEM (see for example: GitHub Issue #763).

+To ensure full reproducibility, we recommend managing package versions using tools such as remotes, renv, or checkpoint.
+These allow users to recreate the original analysis environment with the appropriate package versions.

+We plan to include a future update with code to help users automatically replicate the exact setup used in the original analyses.